zDevelopers/UHPlugin/README.md

  - `/uh addspawn` : adds a spawn point for a team or a player, at the current location of the sender.
  - `/uh addspawn <x> <z>` : adds a spawn point for a team or a player, at the provided coordinates.
  - `/uh spec` : manages the spectators (aka players ignored by /uh start) (add, remove, list).
- - `/uh freeze` : used to (un)freeze the entire game or some players.
  - `/uh border`: manages the border (current, set, warning, check)
  - `/uh generatewalls` : generates the walls according to the configuration.